Grasia/dao-scripts/README.md

 If you want all the data used in the app, you can just use:

 ```
-python3 -m cache_scripts
+dao-scripts
 ```

-this will create a folder called `datawarehouse` with a lot of files in apache's arrow format.
+this will create a folder called `datawarehouse` with a lot of files in Apache's arrow format.

 You can import those files to `pandas` with `read_feather`.
 For example: